mikedowney-co-uk/jam_2023/spectrum/README.md

 # Pi based Spectrum Analyzer

-Uses `scipy` to perform an FFT on a sampled waveform and displays the result on an 8x8 LED matrix.
+Displays a 3D audio spectrum on an 8x8 LED matrix display.

 ## Description of the system